Reviews You Can Rely On

 Credit: Amber King

 Advertised as a water filter that's perfect for larger groups, it's also an excellent option for the solo through hiker.
-While it's not as easy to set up as other filters that you can gather water on the go, of the gravity filters tested, the GravityWorks doesn't have many moving parts and is pretty easy to use.
+While it's not as easy to set up as other filters that you can gather water on the go, the gravity filters tested, the GravityWorks, don't have many moving parts and are pretty easy to use.
 The only downside is that you have to be able to scoop up your water.
-So this filter isn't a great option if your water source is a shallow puddle.
-Lakes, rivers, streams and the like are just perfect.
+So, this filter isn't a great option if your water source is a shallow puddle.
+Lakes, rivers, streams, and the like are just perfect.

-Offering a two bag setup, it provides you with the option to store clean and dirty water on the go.
-If you know that you're going to encounter a section of trail without water, load up the "dirty" side as an auxiliary reservoir.
+Offering a two-bag setup, it allows you to store clean and dirty water on the go.
+If you know you're going to encounter a section of trail without water, load up the “dirty” side as an auxiliary reservoir.

 Scooping out water to treat with the GravityWorks.